Birmingham Car Accident Attorney

 - Nerve damage

-Injuries that are more severe are more expensive to treat, and some victims will require several weeks, months, or even years of rehabilitation and hospital bills.
-All of this occurs at the same time that a victim is also unable to return to work to support themselves.
+More severe injuries are more expensive to treat.
+Some people require several weeks, months, or even years of rehabilitation and hospital bills.
+All of this coincides with when they cannot return to work to support themselves.

-It is also possible that some accident victims will die because of the injuries they sustained in a motor vehicle wreck.
-In such cases, the family members of the deceased person may be able to file a wrongful death lawsuit.
+Some accident victims die because of the injuries they sustained wreck.
+In such cases, the deceased’s family may have grounds to file a wrongful death lawsuit.

 About Alabama Car Accident Laws

-Alabama law requires operators of a motor vehicle to carry within the vehicle evidence of insurance that includes insurance satisfying the minimum amounts provided in Alabama Code § 32-7-6(c).
+Alabama law requires drivers to carry evidence of insurance that includes insurance satisfying the minimum amounts provided in Alabama Code § 32-7-6(c).
 Under that section of state law, every driver must maintain insurance providing coverage of at least $25,000 for bodily injury to or death to one person in any one accident, $50,000 for bodily injury to or death of two or more persons in any one accident, and $25,000 for property damage.

-Many people carry insurance policies that provide greater coverage than what is required by state law, but there may be accidents caused by uninsured drivers.
-Victims may be able to obtain compensation through their own uninsured motorist policies but the uninsured driver can still be personally liable for the damage caused.
+Many people carry insurance policies that provide greater coverage than state law requires.
+Unfortunately, some accidents involve uninsured drivers.
+In such instances, victims may seek compensation from their uninsured motorist policies, but the uninsured driver remains personally accountable.

-Alabama law requires a car accident victim to begin legal action (filing a lawsuit) within two years of the date of a car accident.
-This period is known as the statute of limitations, and the limitations period can be tolled (or delayed) for certain victims.
+Alabama law requires injured drivers to file a lawsuit within two years of an accident.
+This period is called the statute of limitations, and there are ways to extend the limitations period in certain instances.

-Another possible exception could apply when the defendant in a car accident action has left the state or cannot be located.
-In such cases, the time in which the party could not be located may not be counted against the statute of limitations.
+Another possible exception is when the defendant in a car accident claim has left the state or cannot be located.
+In such cases, the time that the defendant is missing is not counted.

 How Do I Deal With the Insurance Company After a Car Accident?

-In the aftermath of an injury accident, the last people you want to have to deal with are representatives from the insurance company, but you will likely be contacted by an adjuster shortly after the auto accident.
-The company’s representatives may seem concerned about your health and wellbeing, but it is essential to remember who they work for (the insurance company) and what their job is (to save the company money).
+In the aftermath of a collision, insurance adjusters are the last people you want to deal with.
+However, an adjuster will likely contact you shortly after the accident.
+The company’s representatives may seem concerned about your health and well-being.
+But remember who they work for (the insurance company) and what their job is (to save the company money).

-The insurance provider is only looking to protect its bottom line, and that always means resolving your case for as little as possible.
+The insurance provider is only looking to protect its bottom line.
+That typically means resolving your case for as little as possible.
 An insurer will not immediately reveal the extent to which it will go to reduce your award.

 You want to let an attorney handle all conversations with insurance companies on your behalf.
-A lawyer is going to have a far better understanding of the true value of your claim and will be able to negotiate a more fair and full settlement.
+A car accident lawyer understands your claim’s value and negotiates a fair settlement effectively.

-In many cases, the insurance company will ultimately argue that you were at fault for your injuries or that some degree of fault on your part prohibits you from being awarded any damages.
-You always want the help of an attorney who will be able to investigate your car wreck and gather the evidence needed to show another driver was at fault for your injuries.
+In many cases, the insurance company will argue that you caused your injuries.
+Alternatively, they might say your degree of fault prohibits you from receiving compensation.
+An attorney can investigate the wreck and gather evidence to show the other driver caused your injuries.

 Frequently Asked Questions

-If you’ve been hurt in a car accident, you likely have many questions about your rights and legal options.
-We have provided the answers to some commonly-asked questions below, and are available to help answer specific questions when you schedule a free, confidential consultation with us.
+You likely have many questions about your rights and legal options after a crash.
+We have provided the answers to some commonly-asked questions below.
+If you want to know more, we can help answer specific questions when you schedule a free, confidential consultation.

 Alabama is one of only five U.S. states that recognizes the affirmative defense of contributory negligence.
-Under this rule, a victim is barred from recovery if their own negligence contributed in any way (even just one percent) to an accident.
-Contributory negligence is one of the most important reasons that a person should not speak to a negligent driver’s insurance company without legal counsel, as agents for insurers are always seeking ways to get victims to admit to even a marginal degree of fault for a crash.
+Under this rule, a plaintiff cannot recover compensation if they contributed to their injuries in any way.
+Contributory negligence is one of the most important reasons you should not speak to a negligent driver’s insurance company without legal counsel.
+Insurers are always seeking ways to get victims to admit to even a marginal degree of fault for a crash.

 Your first step after a car crash should be to seek medical attention, even if you do not think you were hurt.
-Not all injuries have immediate symptoms, and it is usually beneficial to later injury claims to have a record that shows medical care immediately after an accident.
-When possible, take pictures of your crash scene and get contact information for anyone who witnessed your accident.
-If you cannot take these steps yourself, try to have friends or family members do this for you.
-Also beneficial is writing down everything you remember and keeping a journal, as memories of these events inevitably begin to fade rather quickly.
-Finally, do not speak to the other driver’s insurance company without first contacting Farris, Riley & Pitt, LLP.
+Not all injuries have obvious symptoms, and it is beneficial to have a record showing you sought medical care immediately.
+When possible, take pictures of your crash scene and get contact information for anyone who saw the accident.
+If you cannot take these steps yourself, try to have friends or family members do so for you.
+Also, write down everything you remember and keep a journal, as memories of these events fade quickly.
+Finally, do not speak to the other driver’s insurance company without first contacting a car accident attorney in Birmingham from Farris, Riley & Pitt, LLP.

 In most cases, people can obtain copies of crash reports from the law enforcement agency that responded to their accidents.
-The Alabama Law Enforcement Agency provides reports for crashes all over Alabama, but accident reports can also be obtained from the Birmingham Police Department or the Jefferson County Sheriff’s Office.
-Police reports are generated if criminal charges are involved.
+The Alabama Law Enforcement Agency provides reports for crashes all over Alabama, but drivers can also obtain accident reports from the Birmingham Police Department or the Jefferson County Sheriff’s Office.
+Police must file a report if there’s a potential criminal case after a collision.

-The experienced personal injury lawyers of Farris, Riley & Pitt, LLP have been helping all kinds of injury victims throughout Alabama for more than two decades.
-We understand the tremendous toll that automobile crashes take, not only on the victims injured in the wreck but on their entire families as well.
+The experienced personal injury lawyers of Farris, Riley & Pitt, LLP have helped people throughout Alabama for more than two decades.
+We understand the tremendous toll automobile crashes take on victims and their families.

-If you were seriously injured or your loved one was killed in a car crash in the greater Birmingham, Alabama area, it is in your best interest to immediately retain legal counsel.
-We understand you may be under a lot of financial pressure, especially wondering how you are going to pay for the medical bills related to the injury you sustained in the accident.
-Don’t worry, you won’t have to pay anything unless we win your case.
+If you suffered injuries or your loved one died in a car crash in the greater Birmingham area, call a lawyer immediately.
+We understand you are under a lot of financial pressure, especially regarding the medical bills related to your injuries.
+That’s why you won’t have to pay us anything unless we win.

-Call our Birmingham Car Accident Lawyers at (205) 324-1212 or contact us online to take advantage of a free consultation that will let our attorneys review your case and help you understand all of your legal options.
+Call our Birmingham car accident lawyers at (205) 324-1212 or contact us online for a free consultation.
+Our attorneys will review your case and help you understand your legal options.